-AwardWallet receives compensation from advertising partners for links on the blog.
+AwardWallet receives compensation from advertising partners when you visit our site, click on a link, when you are approved for a credit card, or when an account is opened.
 Terms Apply to the offers listed on this page.
 Enrollment is required for select Amex benefits.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.
-Offers for Bank of America cards mentioned in this post have been updated as of 04/02/2024
+Offers for Bank of America cards mentioned in this post have been updated as of 02/18/2026

-Offers for The Ritz-Carlton™ Credit Card and Virgin Atlantic® World Elite MasterCard® are not available through this site.
+Offers for the Virgin Atlantic® World Elite MasterCard® and The Ritz-Carlton™ Credit Card are not available through this site.
 Some offers may have expired.
 Please see our card marketplace for available offers

-So, which cards offer points points for adding authorized users?
-Let's take a look.
+So, which cards still offer bonuses for adding authorized users?
+Let’s take a look.

-Cards Offering Bonus Points To Add an Authorized User
+Cards Offering Bonus Points for Adding an Authorized User

 There aren't many cards that still provide authorized user bonuses.
 Most card issuers either don't offer a bonus at all or only offer authorized user bonuses during infrequent promotions.